njtierney/validateHOT/README.md

 these students did not have experience with *R* before or only sparsely.
 We teach them to also validate their results and wanted to give them an easy way on how to do this in *R*.
-Of course, there are other great packages which are even faster in running (i.e., Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions, which might be a burden or barrier for the one or the other.
+Of course, there are other great packages which are faster in running (i.e., Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions, which might be a burden or barrier for the one or the other.